Frequently Asked Questions

 Where will my teaching license work, and is a license needed to teach middle or high school?

 You’ll be considered “highly qualified” (under the No Child Left Behind Act) to teach English/Language Arts in grades 6-12 in the state of Utah.
 There are also agreements with 47 other states that will allow you to teach there as well (usually after a fairly simple application process).

-Yes.
-That’s federal.
+A teaching license is a federal requirement.
 There are exceptions and your advisor would be happy to discuss those with you.

 Does the English Department offer an international student exchange program?